multiplex-bio/Protocols/README.md

 --

 PCR: Protocols to prepare the PCR reactions but no the PCR itself

-TNA: Protocols for Total Nucleic Acid extraction with opentrons
+TNA: Protocols for Total Nucleic Acid extraction with opentrons.

 --